fmccarthy/class_DMDR/README.md

 CLASS_DMDR: Cosmic Linear Anisotropy Solving System for the Dark Matter-> Dark Radiation Model
 ==============================================

-Authors: Colin Hill and Fiona McCarthy
+Authors: Colin Hill and Fiona McCarthy (jcolin.hill@gmail.com and fiona.mccarthy0@gmail.com)

-This is a fork of CLASS (https://lesgourg.github.io/class_public/class.html) by Julien Lesgourgues, Thomas Tram, Nils Schoeneberg; refer to the original repository for the README of CLASS
+This is a fork of the Einstein-Boltzmann solver CLASS v3 (https://lesgourg.github.io/class_public/class.html), written by Julien Lesgourgues, Thomas Tram, Nils Schoeneberg, et al.; refer to the original repository for the README of CLASS.

-All modifications to the original CLASS code are marked with a comment containing 'DMDR modification'.
+All modifications to the original CLASS code are marked with a comment in the code containing 'DMDR modification'.

 The DM-DR model
 -----------------------------------

-This model is a generalization of the decaying cold dark matter (DCDM) already implemented in CLASS.
-It was introduced in https://arxiv.org/abs/1803.03644.
+This model is a generalization of the decaying cold dark matter (DCDM) model already implemented in CLASS.
+The scenario was first introduced in Bringmann et al. (2018): https://arxiv.org/abs/1803.03644.

 Compiling CLASS_DMDR and getting started
 -----------------------------------